St Andrew Holborn (parish)

 St Andrew Holborn was an ancient English parish that until 1767 was partly in the City of London and mainly in the county of Middlesex.
 Its City, thus southern, part retained its former name or was sometimes officially referred to as St Andrew Holborn Below the Bars.

 History

 Ecclesiastical origins

 Thavie's original property, which was left for his endowment of the church, Thavie's Inn became a lawyers inn and may have been the original home of Lincoln's Inn before it relocated to its present site.
-Lincoln's sold Thavies Inn for redevelopment in 1785.
+Lincoln's sold Thavie's Inn for redevelopment in 1785.
 Earlier that century the small east stained-glass window was put up, representing the arms of John Thavie, Esq., who in the year 1348 "left a considerable estate towards the support of this fabric for ever" as its caption reads.

-Four other new smaller parishes took over the largest green area depicted and most of Grey's Inn:
+Four other new smaller parishes took over the largest green area depicted and most of Gray's Inn: